xiaoheyu/PM25-Estimation-Reconstruction/README.md

-# Project Overview
+# Project Overview Please refer to the paper for the project of PM2.5 estimation and reconstruction.
-There are 4 stages for the entire project.
+#### There are 4 stages for the entire project.
-Stage 1 (Code available in repo PM25-DataSource): Data download and visulization, including ECMWF, PBLH, GOES16-AOD, Landcover, Soil order, Population density, Elevation, and Lithology.
+#### Stage 1 (Code available in repo PM25-DataSource): Data download and visulization, including ECMWF, PBLH, GOES16-AOD, Landcover, Soil order, Population density, Elevation, and Lithology.
-Stage 2 (Code available repo PM25-DataMaching): Once data are downloaded, all variables will be macthed with PM2.5 groupd observation.
+#### Stage 2 (Code available repo PM25-DataMaching): Once data are downloaded, all variables will be macthed with PM2.5 groupd observation.
 A macthed data table is generated for machine learning model training.
-Stage 3 (): Machine learning moldeing training
+#### Stage 3 (): Machine learning moldeing training
-Stage 4 (Code available repo PM25-Estimation-Reconstrcution or PM25-Estimation-Reconstrcution-Local ): Once model and data are ready, this code make pm25 estimations and generate visulization results.
+#### Stage 4 (Code available repo PM25-Estimation-Reconstrcution or PM25-Estimation-Reconstrcution-Local ): Once model and data are ready, this code make pm25 estimations and generate visulization results.

 # PM25-Estimation-Reconstruction
-Please refer to the paper for the project of PM2.5 estimation and reconstruction.

 Please refer to the opMain.html for a jupyter lab demonstration of the PM2.5 estimation workflow.